 Misappropriation of community names or labels.

-In addition, an Independent Objector has been appointed, and has the ability to file objections in certain cases where an objection has not already been made to an application that will infringe on the latter two interests listed above.
-The Independent Objector will act solely in the best interest of the public.
+In addition, an Independent Objector has been appointed, and had the ability to file objections in certain cases where an objection has not already been made to an application that will infringe on the latter two interests listed above.
+The Independent Objector acts solely in the best interest of the public.
 The Independent Objector does not, however, have the ability to bring an objection on the grounds of infringement of intellectual property rights.

 The legal rights objection includes a specific ground for objection that may be applicable to many IGOs.
 An IGO is eligible to file a legal rights objection if it meets the criteria for registration of an .INT domain name.
 See Applicant Guidebook, section 3.2.2.2.
 Those criteria include: